scriptdaemon/manual/metadata.rst

 #.	:html:`<dc:creator id="author">` contains the author’s name as it appears on the cover.

 #.
-If there is more than one author, the first author's :html:`id` is :html:`author-1`, the second :html:`author-2`, and so on.
+If there is more than one author, the first author’s :html:`id` is :html:`author-1`, the second :html:`author-2`, and so on.

 #.	:html:`<meta property="file-as" refines="#author">` contains the author’s name as filed alphabetically.
 This element is included even if it’s identical to :html:`<dc:creator>`.